Frequently Asked Questions

 How long can I stay?

 The program is designed in three Phases.
-Typically Phase I is 3 – 9 months and Phase II you can stay up to 2 years.
-Phase III may be available and is one-year lease terms that are renewed up to 5 years
+Typically the Stabilize Phase is 3 – 9 months and you can stay up to 2 years in the Transform Phase.
+The Flourish Phase may be available and offers one-year lease terms that are renewed up to 5 years